Echeveria purpusorum (Rose) A.Berger

-Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
+Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
-These dead leaves provide a haven for pests, and Echeveria are susceptible to mealy bugs.
-As with all succulents, careful watering habits and plenty of light will help ensure success.
+These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
+Finally, as with all succulents, careful watering habits and plenty of light will help ensure success.

-Most Echeveria can be easily propagated from leaf cuttings, although a few are better from seeds or stem cuttings.
-To propagate a leaf cutting, place the individual leaf in a succulent or cacti mix and cover the dish until the new plant sprouts.
-Repot as needed, preferably during the warm season.
-To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot… – See more at: How to Grow and Care for Echeveria
+Most Echeverias can be easily propagated from leaf cuttings, although some are better from seeds or stem cuttings.
+To propagate a leaf cutting, place the individual leaf in potting soil for succulents and cover the dish until the new plant sprouts.

-Native to Mexico (Puebla and Oaxaca).
+This species is native to Mexico (Puebla and Oaxaca).

 - Echeveria 'Belle Etoile'

 - Echeveria 'Ben Badis'

 - Echeveria 'Shamrock'

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.